perlin-network/wavelet/site/docs/transactions.md

 | Creator Signature | Ed25519 signature of the tag, nonce, and payload concatenated together. |

-As a space-saving optimization, should the sender and creator of the transaction be the exact same account, the creator's ID and signature is omitted when encoding the transaction into binary.
+As a space-saving optimization, should the sender and creator of the transaction be the exact same account, the creator's account ID and signature is omitted when encoding the transaction into binary.
+The flag byte is responsible for recording whether or not the sender and creator of the transaction is the same.

 ## Payload Binary Formats